priscillaclark/AWS_projects/lab_environment_setup/README.md

 | Podman Desktop   | Latest version (WSL2-compatible) | Handles container runtime, WSL2 integration, and networking on Windows—similar to Docker Desktop. |

-This guide explains step-by-step how to set up a development environment on WSL (Windows Subsystem for Linux) to work with Docker, Podman, and AWS CLI.

 ## 📦 Manual Setup Steps

+Step-by-step on how to set up a development environment on WSL (Windows Subsystem for Linux) to work with Docker, Podman, and AWS CLI.

 ### 1. Install WSL (Windows Subsystem for Linux)
 ```bash